vicgc/clingo/README.md

    They are available in official Ubuntu repositories as well as in Arch package database.
    Most probably they should be available for Fedora as well.

+2. Install fusepy which is available here. https://github.com/terencehonles/fusepy

-2. Create a virtual environment and install there using
+3. Create a virtual environment and install there using

         virtualenv venv
         source venv/bin/activate